ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 # Forecasting: Principles and Practice

+> This should probably be its own information, but that is for the future perhaps.
+For now, we combine a couple additional chapters in my Data Science notes.

 ## Preface

 This is regarding the 3rd edition, but the 2nd is also available online.
 The 2nd edition uses the `forecast` package in R, where the 3rd edition uses `tsibble` and `fable` packages.